alexq168/memoryGame/README.md

 ## Pathfinder Session 3 - [1 hour]
 What I did:
 Did the design of the PCB, wired it all up and am ready to start on the 3d model.
+I also reworked the layout of the components on the design.